threepointone/glamor/README.md

 - _doesn't_ use `style`/`className` props
 - supports all the pseudo classes/elements
 - and media queries
-- simulate pseudo classes in development
+- dev helper to simulate pseudo classes like `:hover`, etc
 - composes well
 - tests / coverage
 - server side rendering